Emil Kirdorf: Role during Nazi Germany

 Kirdorf was well known as a reactionary for his authoritarian and anti-democratic views.
 He rejected the Weimar Republic and fought the workers' movement and trade unions.
 According to his conceptions, the state and the entrepreneurs had to organize social order.
 Thus, he became an active promoter of Hitler's rise to power.
 He met him for the first time on 4 July 1927, and funded the NSDAP.
-Kirdorf then joined the NSDAP in 1927, but left it the following year, alleging as reason the influence of Gregor Strasser on the party.
+Kirdorf then joined the NSDAP in 1927, but left it the following year, alleging as the reason the influence of Gregor Strasser on the party.
 On 1 August 1929, he was invited as a guest of to the Nazi Party's Congress in Nuremberg.
-Kirdorf joined again the NSDAP in 1934.
+Kirdorf joined the NSDAP again in 1934.
 He mainly supported it in order to divert the working class from Marxism.
-It was also at Kirdorf's instigation that Hitler wrote Der Weg zum Wiederaufstieg in 1927, intended for exclusive distribution to, and consumption by, the leading industrialists of Germany.
+It was also at Kirdorf's instigation that Hitler wrote Der Weg zum Wiederaufstieg (The Road to Recovery) in 1927, intended for exclusive distribution to, and consumption by, the leading industrialists of Germany.

-On 26 October 1927, fourteen industrial employers attended a lecture by Hitler in the Kirdorfs' house.
+On 26 October 1927, fourteen industrial employers attended a lecture by Hitler in the Kirdorf's house.
 Kirdorf then organized, in August 1931, an exchange of views between Hitler and representatives of the steel industry.
 Joseph Goebbels noted in his diary, on 15 November 1936:

 “How poor we were then.
 Führer tells how he once wanted to shoot himself because the bill debts grew over his head.
 Kirdorf helped him with 100,000 marks."

-Hitler personally awarded to him, on 10 April 1937, date of Kirdorf's 90th birthday, the Order of the German Eagle, the highest distinction of the Third Reich.
-He benefited on 13 July 1938 from a state funeral in Gelsenkirchen, with Hitler deposing a crown on his coffin.
+Hitler personally awarded to him, on 10 April 1937, the date of Kirdorf's 90th birthday, the Order of the German Eagle, the highest distinction of the Third Reich.
+He benefited on 13 July 1938 from a state funeral in Gelsenkirchen, with Hitler depositing a crown on his coffin.